AlertRED/telegram-language-bot/README.md

 # Telegram Language Bot

-This app is telegram bot for collecting terms of eny languags.
-You can save terms in sets and folders and train it after.
+This app is telegram bot for collecting terms for any language you want.
+You can save terms in sets, create sets and folders and train it after.

 Structure of menues in bot is showed bellow: